-NOTE Q - RELATED PARTY TRANSACTIONS
+NOTE R - RELATED PARTY TRANSACTIONS

 The Company purchases materials from companies located in India that are affiliated through common ownership.
-Purchases from these related companies approximated \$15,119,000 and \$21,093,000 for the years ended March 31, 2020 and March 31, 2019, respectively.
-Additionally, there is approximately \$2,880,159 and \$2,427,000, due to these companies for purchases of materials as of March 31, 2020 and March 31, 2019, respectively.
+Purchases from these related companies approximated \$12,040,000 and \$15,119,000 for the years ended March 31, 2021 and March 31, 2020, respectively.
+Additionally, there is approximately \$1,186,505 and \$2,880,159, due to these companies for purchases of materials as of March 31, 2021 and March 31, 2020, respectively.
 These amounts will be paid under normal trade terms with these affiliated companies.
 The Company provides minimal services to the aforementioned related companies.
-As of March 31, 2020, and March 31, 2019 and for the years then ended, sales to these related parties and the related accounts receivable are immaterial to the financial statements.
+As of March 31, 2021, and March 31, 2020 and for the years then ended, sales to these related parties and the related accounts receivable are immaterial to the financial statements.

 The Company files a consolidated tax return with its Parent.
-Cash is advanced from the Company to the Parent to pay the Company's share of Federal and state income tax liabilities.
-As at March 31, 2020 and March 31, 2019. the Company was due \$417,240 and \$512,078, respectively, from the Parent for advances for income taxes made in excess of actual liabilities.
+Cash is advanced from the Company to the Parent to pay the Company's share of federal and state income tax liabilities.
+As at March 31, 2021 and March 31, 2020. the Company was due \$522,077 and \$417,240, respectively, from the Parent for advances for income taxes made in excess of actual liabilities.
 These advances are non-interest bearing and are due upon demand, by the Company.

-During the year ended March 31, 2020 and March 31, 2019, the Company's Ultimate Parent, Uniparts India Limited, incurred costs related to the Company's purchase of software and the implementation of a new ERP system (see Note G).
-As at March 31, 2020 and March 31, 2019, balance due to Company's Ultimate Parent was \$230,484 and \$131,405, respectively.
+During the year ended March 31, 2020, UIL, incurred costs related to the Company's purchase of software and the implementation of a new ERP system (see Note G).
+As at March 31, 2021 and March 31, 2020, balance due to Company's ultimate parent for these costs was \$Nil and \$230,484, respectively.

-As of March 31, 2020, and March 31, 2019, Parent company has provided guarantee to the Company for line of credit.
-The Company has provided corporate guarantee and substantially all the assets of the Company are collateralized for the notes payable by the Parent.
+As of March 31, 2021, and March 31, 2020, parent company has provided guarantee to the Company for line of credit.
+The Company has provided corporate guarantee and substantially all the assets of the Company are collateralized for the notes payable by the parent.